akeaswaran/SoonerReport/README.md

 ## Service Documentation

+To set up environment variables for any service:

+1. Make note of the identifiers used with the prefix of the service you would like to set up (see below services for examples), but ignore any uses of `GITHUB_TOKEN`, which is internal use only.
+2. Configure relevant values for said identifiers at `<your fork's root URL>/settings/environments`. **DO NOT CHECK TOKENS/SECRETS INTO SOURCE.** Typically, to retrieve secrets from GitHub's secrets store, you'll use the format `${{ secrets.<insert secret identifier here> }}`.
+3. Make sure to set the enabled variable (usually in the pattern `<insert service name in all caps here>_ENABLED`) for the service you want to `true` in `.github/workflows/main.yml` or as a local environment variable (if running locally).

 ### Slack

-Note: Posting to Slack will fail until you configure the right environment variables in your GitHub repo's Secrets.
-To set these up and enable Slack posting:

-1. Go to `.github/workflows/main.yml` and check what lines follow the `${{ secrets.<identifier> }}` pattern.
-Make note of the identifiers used, but ignore any uses of `GITHUB_TOKEN`, which is internal use only.
-2. Configure relevant values for said identifiers at `<your fork's root URL>/settings/environments`. **DO NOT CHECK TOKENS/SECRETS INTO SOURCE.**
-3. Make sure to set `SLACK_ENABLED` to `true` in `.github/workflows/main.yml` or as a local environment variable (if running locally).
+Prerequisite: you'll need to create a new app at https://api.slack.com/apps.

+Required variables:

+* `SLACK_ENABLED`: Enables Slack posting.
+* `SLACK_BOT_USER_OAUTH_TOKEN`: A Slack token used to authenticate sending messages (configurable from the OAuth & Permissions section of your app on https://api.slack.com).
+* `SLACK_INCOMING_URL_PREFIX`: The incoming webhook URL to use to send messages (configurable from the Incoming Webhooks section of your app on https://api.slack.com).
+* `SLACK_USERNAME`: The Slack username to send messages with.
+* `SLACK_CHANNEL`: The Slack channel to send messages to.

+### Twitter

+Prerequisite: Create a Twitter developer account and generate a token: https://developer.twitter.com/ja/docs/basics/authentication/guides/access-tokens

+Required variables:
+* `TWITTER_ENABLED`: Enables Twitter posting.
+* `TWITTER_TOKEN`: an API token for Twitter to authenticate sending messages.

 ---